clamdscan - Man Page

 - --fdpass

-Pass the file descriptor permissions to clamd.
-This is useful if clamd is running as a different user as it is faster than streaming the file to clamd.
+Open the file and pass the opened file descriptor to clamd.
+This is useful if clamd is running as a different user or if clamd sees a different file system tree.
+This is faster than streaming the file to clamd.
 Only available if connected to clamd via local(unix) socket.

 - --stream